 "Are you with him, Christine?"
-Uhura's voice is small and she's not meeting Chapel's eyes.
+Uhura's voice is small and she isn't meeting Chapel's eyes.

 "I'm his friend."
 It's the truth, for now.
 He's never kissed her, never touched her in a lover's way.
 Even if it's clearly what's underneath their growing closeness.
 Even if she fantasizes about him constantly and doesn't feel the fantasies are futile the way they were when Spock was her favorite dream man.
 "And you know how he feels about messing with his crew."